Draft Strategies | Depth Charts | Mock Drafts | SOS | Tools | ADP

 DEPTH CHART

-QBs: Trevor Lawrence, C.J.
+QBs: Trevor Lawrence, Mac Jones, C.J.
 Beathard, Nathan Rourke

 RBs: Travis Etienne Jr., Tank Bigsby, D'Ernest Johnson